Hempcrete

 Hemp-It-Yourself

 Hemp is a versatile and sustainable material, absorbing more CO2 per hectare than any commercial crop.
 When combining hemp shivs with a lime binder, the 'hempcrete' made has the strength of concrete and the flexibility of clay.
-The material is widely used in sustainable building, but has little application on a smaller, artistic scale.
+The material is widely used in sustainable building but has little application on a smaller, artistic scale.

-Inspired by the democratic design philosophy, the side tables are based on a manual and can be produced locally, giving the power to the user.
+Inspired by the democratic design philosophy, the side tables are based on a manual and can be produced locally, giving power to the user.
 When various people around the world make a side table according to the Hemp-it-yourself manual, a network of makers is created, shifting the focus from the individual designer to a collective, global, local practice.
 The project aims to encourage the usage of natural materials and on-demand production.

-Information submitted by the maker and edited by the Future Materials Bank.
+Text submitted by the maker and edited by the Future Materials Bank.
+For information about reproducing (a part of) this text, please contact the maker.

 Ingredients